Podiatry

 Irish Leaving Certificate

-Grades H3,H3,H3,H3,H3 to include two H3 Highers in the following: Maths, Biology, Physics or Chemistry.
-Plus English and Mathematics Grade H6 at Higher level or Grade O4 at Ordinary level.
+Grades H3,H3,H3,H3,H3 to include two H3 Highers in the following: Mathematics, Biology, Physics or Chemistry.
+Plus English and Mathematics Grade H6 at Higher Level or Grade O4 at Ordinary Level.

 Irish Leaving Certificate UCAS Equivalency